Abdominal and Pelvic CT

 - Because children are more sensitive to radiation, they should have a CT exam only if it is essential for making a diagnosis.
 They should not have repeated CT exams unless necessary.
 CT scans in children should always be done with low-dose technique.

-- Radiology departments tailor the radiation dose for CT scans, especially when scanning children, so that the benefits of the scan far outweigh any possible risks from the exposure to diagnostic radiation.
+- Radiology departments tailor the radiation dose for CT scans, especially when scanning children.
+This helps ensure that the benefits of the scan far outweigh any possible risks from the exposure to diagnostic radiation.

 What are the limitations of CT Scanning of the Abdomen/Pelvis?

 A person who is very large may not fit into the opening of a conventional CT scanner.
 Or, they may be over the weight limit—usually 450 pounds—for the moving table.

 CT scanning of the abdomen may not be as sensitive in identifying gallstones as ultrasound of the abdomen.

-Alternate imaging techniques such as plain films, gastrointestinal (GI) contrast exams and ultrasound are preferred for evaluation of acute abdominal conditions in babies, such as vomiting or blood in stool.
+Doctors prefer alternate imaging techniques such as plain films, gastrointestinal (GI) contrast exams and ultrasound for evaluating acute abdominal conditions in babies, such as vomiting or blood in stool.

-For some conditions, including but not limited to some liver, kidney, pancreatic, uterine or ovarian abnormalities, the evaluation and diagnosis with MRI may be preferable over CT scanning.
+For some conditions, including but not limited to some liver, kidney, pancreatic, uterine, or ovarian abnormalities, evaluation and diagnosis with MRI may be preferable to CT scanning.